Middle School Math License, BA - Rural Partnership with Otero Junior College

 - Students must pass the appropriate Praxis Exam prior to beginning their final semester of their Professional Year.
 It is recommended students complete the exam in the year prior to their Professional Year.

 - Application to the last year of the program, the Professional Year Residency is required.
 After successfully completing all other Core, major, and elective courses, all students must apply for admission into the Professional Year.
 Requirements for admission include a 3.0 GPA, positive letters of recommendation, successful evaluations of earlier clinical experiences, and a successful interview.
 (Students with a lower GPA may be considered under certain conditions.
-Please see SEHD website.)
+Please visit the SEHD website.)

 - A minimum GPA of 2.0, grade of C or better, is required for all courses applying to EDHD - Middle School Math Education requirements unless otherwise specified.